Genus bounds for min-max minimal surfaces: Regularity Theory

+Almgren was able to show \cite{a} that min-max sequences satisfy this property in small enough annuli:

-\begin{thm} [Almgren-Pitts \cite{p}, Colding-De Lellis \cite{cd}] Given a Heegaard splitting there exists a smooth min-max sequence and a function $r:M\rightarrow R$ such that in every annulus $An$ centered at x and with outer radius at most $r(x)$, $\Sigma_j$ is $1/j$-almost minimizing in $An$ provided $j$ is large enough. \end{thm} We will call a smooth surface satisfying the conclusion of Theorem \emph{\ref{almgrenpitts} $1/j$-almost minimizing in annuli}.
-The almost-minimizing property of $\Sigma_j$ in small annuli is key for proving regularity of $V$. \begin{defn} Given a stationary varifold $V$ in $M$ we say that $V$ has a replacement in $U$ if there exists a stationary varifold $V'$ such that \begin{enumerate} \item $V' = V$ in $M\setminus\overline{U}$ \item $||V'|| = |V||$ \item $V'$ is smooth in $U$ \end{enumerate} \end{defn}
+\begin{thm}[\cite{cd}, \cite{dp}] Given a Heegaard splitting there exists a smooth min-max sequence $\Sigma_j$ of surfaces isotopic to $H$ and a function $r:M\rightarrow R$ such that in every annulus $An$ centered at x and with outer radius at most $r(x)$, $\Sigma_j$ is $1/j$-almost minimizing in $An$ provided $j$ is large enough.
+Moreover, $\Sigma_j$ converges to a stationary varifold $V$ as $j\rightarrow\infty$. \end{thm}

+We will call a sequence of surfaces \emph{$1/j$-almost minimizing} if it satisfies the conclusion of Theorem \ref{am}.
+The necessity of working in small annuli rather than small balls is due to the example of the ``three-legged starfish" (cf.\ Figure 6 in \cite{cd} and the Introduction in \cite{p}).
+The almost-minimizing property of $\Sigma_j$ is the only variational property needed to prove the regularity of $V$: